arjan-tools/docs/docs.md

 ## Updating content

-the translate command generates 2 or 3 things
+The translate command generates 2 or 3 things

 1. **locale JSON files** for the input and output languages
 2. **translated html file/s** with the output language code (es.html or es/about.html)